Fundamental theorem of asset pricing: In more general markets

 When stock price returns follow a single Brownian motion, there is a unique risk neutral measure.
-When the stock price process is assumed to follow a more general sigma-martingale or semimartingale, then the concept of arbitrage is too narrow, and a stronger concept such as no free lunch with vanishing risk must be used to describe these opportunities in an infinite dimensional setting.
+When the stock price process is assumed to follow a more general sigma-martingale or semimartingale, then the concept of arbitrage is too narrow, and a stronger concept such as no free lunch with vanishing risk (NFLVR) must be used to describe these opportunities in an infinite dimensional setting.

+In continuous time, a version of the fundamental theorems of asset pricing reads: